genonullfree/company_questions/README.md

 - [ ] Is there a standardized chat client?
 - [ ] Is there a standardized documents or presentation software?
 - [ ] Is there a standardized video chat platform?
+- [ ] Is there a compliance or employee monitoring software client?
 - [ ] Is there a company newsletter/email?
 Frequncy?
+- [ ] Is there a removable media logging / usage / authorization requirement?
+If so, what are the procedures?
 - [ ] Are there company meetings?
 Frequency?

 # Money Questions